OpenOdin/anvil/README.md

 }
 ```

-We register all components in the file `./src/includes.js`.
-This file is shared by the app root `./src/index.js` and all `demo.js` files to keep a single place for importing everything needed.
+We register all global components in the file `./src/includes.ts`.

-The `demo.js` files do not have to rely on `./src/includes.js`, but it can be convenient.
+The `demo.ts` files do not have to rely on `./src/includes.ts`, but can use them if they want too.

 ## Building